-We can and will have sustainable, contained aquaculture
+We can have sustainable,

-reasonable and collaborative transition:
+Our plan for a reasonable and collaborative transition:

-1. Moratorium on new leases and licenses for open net-pen fish farms.
+1. Moratorium on new leases and licenses for open-net pen fish farms.

 2. Ensure no PRV-infected smolts are allowed for stocking fish farms.